rubensworks/article-privacy-decentralized/content/background.md

 Since AMFs are typically much smaller than a full dataset, they are a valuable method for pre-filtering when querying.
 [_Bloom filters_](cite:cites bloomfilter) are one example of an AMF technique.
-A Bloom filter is a bitmap, and a predetermined set of hash functions.
+A Bloom filter consists of a bitmap, and a predetermined set of hash functions.
 To construct a Bloom filter, each element is run through these hash functions to produce a bit vector, and all of these vectors are `OR`-ed into the bitmap.
 To test the membership of an element, the same hash functions are applied, and their binary membership is tested.